 Andrew hopes to continue deepening his understanding and connection with wild nature, continue growing as a human being, father, and husband, and continue moving toward a more connected way of living; toward the Circle Way.

-Jess DeMoss has worked in wilderness and Nature Connection programs with Anasazi in Arizona, Wilderness Awareness School in Washington, and in New Mexico with the Circle Way Project.
-He has a special knack for tracking, and loves to be out in the wilderness.
+Jess DeMoss has worked in wilderness and Nature Connection programs with Anasazi in Arizona, Wilderness Awareness School in Washington, and in New Mexico with Earth Ways.
+He is a highly trained tracker, and loves to be out in the wilderness.
 He is the proud father a son, Simon, and lives with his wife and family in Silver City, NM.

 Doug Simons is a healer and plant medicine person who has lived over 30 years outside on the breast of the Mother Earth, learning and connecting with the plants and animals of many areas, though specifically the Gila area.
 He has many years experience packing in the wilderness with his good friends the burros.
 His special connection and ability to communicate with plants gives his understanding and way with natural healing a depth rarely seen in this time.
 Doug has shared his insight and experience with plants through workshops across the Southwest in Colorado, Arizona, Texas, Utah, and New Mexico.
 He is an honored friend and contributor to Earth Ways, and touches everyone he meets through his workshops and classes.